Skip to main content

 English Auction

 A competitive bidding mechanism where participants submit bids specifying both a price they’re willing to pay and an amount.
-After the auction closes, a single “clearing price” is determined, and everyone pays that same price.
+Everyone that bid a price at or above the “clearing price” is successful and pays that same price at the end of the auction.

 How It Works